 - Biopsy—a small tissue sample is taken from the uterus and sent for testing

-- Dilation and curettage (D&C)—a procedure to remove samples of uterine tissue
+- Dilation and curettage (D&C)—to remove samples of uterine tissue for testing

 Uterine cancer is staged from 1 to 4.
 Stage 1 is a cancer that has stayed in one area.
 Stage 4 is a cancer that has spread to other parts of the body.

 - Hormone therapy—to stop or slow cancer growth and spread by changing how cancer cells work

-- Chemotherapy by mouth, catheter, or injection—to kill cancer cells.
-Can help with cancer that has or may have spread to other areas of the body.
+- Chemotherapy by mouth, catheter, or injection—to kill cancer cells in cancer that has or may have spread to other areas of the body

 The risk of this health problem may be lowered by: